Jennifer Hutson – Online Editor

 Jennifer Hutson is the Assistant Online Editor for Hilltop News.
-Her passion is writing of most forms, excepting poetry, but her first love is writing fiction, especially fantasy.
+Her passion is writing of most forms, excepting poetry.
 She yearns to spread the Gospel through her writing.
-Jennifer is a junior studying English with the intent of becoming a novel editor.
+Jennifer is a senior studying English with the intent of becoming a novel editor.
 Born in Indianapolis, Indiana, Jennifer moved to Oregon at the age of three, but still nurses a nominal love for the Colts.
 Her free time is spent reading, knitting, or slaying and training the monsters in her Nintendo 3DS.
-She dreams of learning Spanish, German, and Japanese, and travelling abroad.
+She dreams of learning Spanish, German, and Japanese and travelling abroad.

 Interesting Fact You Might Not Know About Jennifer:

-Jennifer is beginning her tenth year playing French horn.
+Jennifer is beginning her eleventh year playing French horn.
 She currently performs with Corban’s concert band.

-Michaela Sanderson is serving as the Yearbook Assistant Design Editor during her second year on the Hilltop staff.
+Michaela Sanderson is serving as the photo editor during her second year on the Hilltop staff.
 She has been a member of a school journalism staff every year since her junior year of high school and aspires to use her skills as a photographer, videographer and designer to effectively tell impacting stories.
 Michaela recently transferred from San Diego, CA where she attended Palomar College.
-She is currently double majoring in Journalism and Media Arts.
+She is currently double-majoring in Journalism and Media Arts.
 Michaela decompresses from the stresses of life by enjoying the company of her horse, snake and the occasional human being.
 She also enjoys working in her garden, hammocking and relaxing in the comfort of the camper trailer she calls home.

 Interesting Fact You Might Not Know About Michaela: